 - Type: Out & back

-First on our list of dog friendly hikes is the famous Dinosaur Ridge near Morrison, Colorado.
-Situated just 30 minutes away from Denver, this hiking trail and historic site showcases dinosaur bones, tracks, and other interesting geological features.
+First on our list of dog-friendly hikes is the famous Dinosaur Ridge near Morrison, Colorado.
+Situated just 20 to 30 minutes from Denver, this hiking trail and historic site showcases dinosaur bones, tracks, and other interesting geological features.
 To this day, dinosaur fossils and tracks are still being discovered in the area.

 This unshaded trail is not just sought after by hikers but also by birdwatchers and fossil enthusiasts.
-Understandably, this 6-km dog friendly hike is muddy during winter but reviews from hikers on AllTrails.com still report an overall positive experience — even from hikers who did not wear spikes.
-Because of the presence of mud and snow, it is recommended to at least wear hiking boots for better traction.
+Understandably, this 6-km dog-friendly hike is muddy during winter but reviews from hikers on AllTrails.com still report an overall positive experience thanks to the paved portions of the trail, the unique experience of seeing dinosaur fossils, and other factors.
+However, because of the presence of mud and snow, it is recommended to wear hiking boots for better traction.

 - Distance from Denver: ~30 minutes away